 For more information on your religion’s stance on organ donation, you can consult this large list of specific religious organizations and their positions on donation.
 Anyone who is still unsure or uncomfortable with the religious implications of donation is encouraged to speak with their religious leader.

 Yes, anyone is a potential organ donor despite medical conditions, so please don't rule yourself out!
 A diabetic, for example, might have unhealthy kidneys but a very strong heart or lungs.
 Likewise, an individual with cancer will likely still be able to donate some organs and tissue, depending on their cancer type and medical condition.
 Donors with other medical conditions, such as hepatitis or HIV, are able to save or prolong the lives of who already have hepatitis or HIV.

 Medical criteria for organ donation changes as medical advances occur, and a physician evaluates all potential donors at the time of death to determine what can be used to help others.
 We therefore encourage anyone, regardless of their medical history, to register as an organ donor and communicate their wishes to their family.

 No, there are no age limits to register.
 There have been many successful transplants from donors over the age of 50.
 According to organdonor.gov, one of the oldest organ donors in the U.S. was 92, and his donated liver saved the life of a 69-year-old woman!
 Don’t rule yourself out because of age.

-Joining the Michigan Organ Donor Registry gives consent to donate all organs and tissues that are healthy enough to help another person.
+Joining the Michigan Organ Donor Registry gives authorization to donate all organs and tissues that are healthy enough to help another person.
 However, people wishing to limit their gift may create a separate document to indicate specific organs and tissues they want to donate.
-They should keep this in their own possession and let their families know where it is kept.
+They should keep this in their own possession, signed and dated, and let their families know where it is kept for future reference.

 Your gift will be used to help others through transplantation, therapy, research and education.